 “A … an Eye,” I said, and felt my stomach clench.
 Raine squeezed, I squeezed back.
-“A giant eye, the Great Eye, and it is all the sky, from horizon to horizon.”
+“A giant eye, the great Eye, and it is all the sky, from horizon to horizon.”
 My voice dwindled and I tried not to shake, tried not to think about what I was saying.
 I squeezed Raine’s hand until my knuckles were white.
 “It has a million million servants in the ruins and dust below.
-And it watches me, and it thinks at me and sorts through the neurons in my brain and forces me to learn things- things- a-about reality, physics- no, I can’t, I can’t,” I shook my head.
+And it watches me, and it thinks at me and sorts through the neurons in my brain and forces me to learn things— things about reality, physics— no, I can’t, I can’t, I can’t—”

 “You okay?” she asked eventually.

-“No, not really,” I said, and sighed.
-I turned away and wiped my eyes.
+“No, not really.”
+I sighed, turned away, and wiped my eyes.
 She disentangled her arm from around me, and I was too much of a coward to ask her to keep it there.
 “But, um, thank you.”

 “You really needed that, huh?”

 “I guess so,” I muttered.
-I had never spelt it all out before, in such simple terms.
+I had never spelled it all out before, not in such simple terms.